openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    `6 ALREADY_EXISTS` for `a volume corresponding to the specified volume name already exists but is incompatible with the specified capacity_range, volume_capabilities, parameters, accessibility_requirements or volume_content_source`.
 - User-defined tags cannot be updated for vpc, security groups, elb, route53, subnet resources as there is no operator managing the resources post installation.
    User-defined tags cannot be updated to an AWS resource which is not managed by an operator in openshift-* namespace.
+- User-defined tags can be updated on the following AWS resources.
+  1. EC2 instances for master and worker nodes.
+  2. Image registry.
+  3. Ingress LB.
+  4. IAM credentials by CCO in mint mode of operation.

 ## Proposal

-- Existing `experimentalPropagateUserTags` will be renamed to `propagateUserTags` in `.platform.aws` of install config to indicate that the user tags should be applied to AWS resources created by in-cluster operators.
+- Existing `experimentalPropagateUserTags` will be renamed to `propagateUserTags` in `.platform.aws` of install config to indicate that the user tags should be applied to AWS resources created by in-cluster operators.\
-  `propagateUserTags` is mandatory field.
   `experimentalPropagateUserTags` field will be set for deprecation.

   If `propagateUserTags` is set to true, install validation will fail if there is any tag that starts with `kubernetes.io` or `openshift.io`.